vives-devbit/mlops4ecm-workshops/ml-infrastructure/01-running-the-notebook/README.md

 pip install -r requirements.txt
 ```

-Then reopen the notebook and select this virtual environment as your kernel.
+Then reopen the notebook and select this virtual environment as your kernel (top-right of the notebook).

 ### Run the notebook